ylhyra/ylhyra_content/data/Blær/Egg_í_áskrift.md

         "meaning": "I suppose this is what the market wanted."
       },
       "s_ahy8v": {
-        "meaning": "More eggs, more meat, and have it cheap."
+        "meaning": "More eggs, more meat, all at a low price."
       },
       "s_976dy": {
         "meaning": "The business at Þykkvabæ has flourished in recent years.
 Júlíus has gotten around sixty subscribers, or \"foster parents\"."